 Leisure Activities

-During your stay, you'll have ample opportunity to immerse yourself in local culture and discover the country's many natural and cultural treasures.
+During your stay, you'll have ample opportunities to immerse yourself in the local culture and explore the country’s natural and cultural treasures.
 Activities may include visits to national parks, majestic waterfalls, vibrant beaches, bustling fisheries, and historic sites.
-You can also experience the rhythm of Malawi through traditional dancing and drumming performances.
+Upon arrival, you’ll visit the Chilema Tree, a unique landmark, the only one of its kind in all of Malawi.
+You can also experience the rhythm of the country through traditional dancing and drumming performances, giving you a true taste of Malawian life.

 One highlight is a visit to a picturesque town on the southern shores of Lake Malawi, Africa’s third-largest lake.
 This beautiful spot is known for its pristine beaches, crystal-clear waters, and rich aquatic life, making it a popular destination for snorkeling, diving, and fishing enthusiasts.